In the natural evolution of Barsoom, Zodanga was on the

 sealed my lips.

-when the princess wouldn’t directly answer his question.
-ERB is informing
+like the Titanic when the princess wouldn’t directly answer his question.

-virtuous people on whole, as ERB keeps reminding us, but there is ample
+may be a virtuous people on whole, as ERB keeps reminding us, but there

-strong arms about me and my mother’s tears and kisses on my cheek.’
+and feel his strong arms about me and my mother’s tears and kisses on my

-when she had explained the word she used, in answer to my inquiry as to
+I asked, when she had explained the word she used, in answer to my inquiry

 “‘And a – lover?’

 creating an inherent jealousy of Dejah Thoris’s other lovers, all coming

 to a head when he surmises that she has been up to her royal lecherous

 ways with Sab Than.
 I would say this is Carter’s psychological breaking

 point, where he becomes almost psychopathic in his willingness the depopulate

 the princess.
 It sounds like the green monster at work.